wkolowski/coq-algs/README.md

 * Prove general facts about sorting algorithms.
 * Make everything work without LinDec/TrichDec, so that these are needed only for the proofs.
 * Find a way to do modular memoization.
+* Ternary Search Tree, whichi is a data structure for storing finite collections of strings: https://www.drdobbs.com/database/ternary-search-trees/184410528